Zaraz7/HamsterCMS_TUI_themes/README.md

 # HamsterCMS TUI themes
 Pseudo TUI themes for [HamsterCMS](http://old.net.eu.org/).
-They are adapted for modern smartphones and IE6.
+They are adapted for modern smartphones and terminal browsers like Elinks.

 ## List of themes

 ### `tui`
 - Minimalism.
 - No JavaScript.